Last Updated: December 27, 2017

 fig.1 Layout Inspector

-Note: Make sure you have android process running for your app and you have active window present to take the screenshot.
+Note: Make sure you have an Android process running for your app and you have an active window present to take the screenshot.

 b) How to understand it?(fig.2)